Gynoid: The perfect woman

 Fictional gynoids are often unique products made to fit a particular man's desire, as seen in the novel Tomorrow's Eve and films The Perfect Woman, The Stepford Wives, Mannequin and Weird Science, and the creators are often male "mad scientists" such as the characters Rotwang in Metropolis, Tyrell in Blade Runner, and the husbands in The Stepford Wives.
 Gynoids have been described as the "ultimate geek fantasy: a metal-and-plastic woman of your own."

 The Bionic Woman television series popularized the word fembot.
 These fembots were a line of powerful, lifelike gynoids with the faces of protagonist Jaime Sommers's best friends.
 They fought in two multi-part episodes of the series: "Kill Oscar" and "Fembots in Las Vegas," and despite the feminine prefix, there were also male versions, including some designed to impersonate particular individuals for the purpose of infiltration.
 While not truly artificially intelligent, the fembots still had extremely sophisticated programming that allowed them to pass for human in most situations.
 The term fembot was also used in Buffy the Vampire Slayer.

 The 1987 science-fiction film Cherry 2000 portrayed a gynoid character which was described by the male protagonist as his "perfect partner".
 The 1964 TV series My Living Doll features a robot, portrayed by Julie Newmar, who is similarly described.
-The film Her (2013) depicts an Artificial Intelligence assistant called Samantha, whom the protagonist, Theodore, falls in love with until her intelligence surpasses human comprehension and she leaves to fulfil her higher purpose.
+The film Her (2013) portrays a virtual assistant, Samantha, with whom the protagonist, Theodore, develops a romantic relationship.
+However, as Samantha's intelligence surpasses human comprehension, she leaves to pursue her higher purpose.

-More recently, the 2015 science-fiction film Ex Machina featured a genius inventor experimenting with gynoids in an effort to create the perfect companion.
+A recent example can be seen in the 2015 science-fiction film Ex Machina, directed by Alex Garland.
+The film featured a genius inventor experimenting with gynoids in an attempt to create the perfect companion.